python-pillow/Pillow/docs/handbook/concepts.rst

 Modes
 -----

-The :term:`mode` of an image defines the type and depth of a pixel in the image.
+The ``mode`` of an image defines the type and depth of a pixel in the image.
 The current release supports the following standard modes:

     * ``1`` (1-bit pixels, black and white, stored with one pixel per byte)